 And so, for your website, think about how you can talk about what you do in terms of the pains and desires your ideal client’s face.

 Make sure your entire website project has a deadline for its completion.
-This will keep you from dilly-dallying too much.
-It will keep you from over-thinking and over-planning.
+This will keep you from dilly-dallying, wasting time and over-thinking.

 When writing content, I like to use a timer.
 If I’m about to write a bio page, I’ll set a time for 20 minutes, choose 3-5 points I want to make, and simply write a paragraph or two for each of those points, and then stop.

-Conversations are much easier to read than some formal stuffy style of writing (textbooks, corporate manuals, or other official write ups).
+Conversations are much easier to read than some formal, stuffy style of intellectual speak often found in textbooks and corporate manuals.
+Yuk!

-Write like you were emailing a friend or texting with someone.
-Conversational.
-Casual.
+Write like you were emailing your bestie or texting a homey.
+Real.
+Enjoyable.
 Human.

 Here are a bunch more articles to help …